KJWesthoff/WeatherDashboard/README.md

 # Weather Dashboard
-This is a weather dashbord page that shows the current weaterh anf forecast for a city or place of your choice.
+This is a weather dashbord page that shows the current weater and forecast for a city or place of your choice.

 ## OpenWeater API
 The openweathermap API is used for this page, for it to work you need to get your own API key (I have yet to learn to serve it up for you..)